BlowYourMind/Magecode-task/README.md

-To run this project, you will need installed: Composer, php, node, mysql
+To run this project, you will need installed: Composer, php, mysql

 to launch this project: